-Twenty five years ago Warsaw was a very different place.
-It was an emerging market from a commercial and business point of view, but still a hardship posting for the Diplomatic corps.
-There were no supermarkets as we know them today, no shopping malls, no fast food outlets or bowling alleys.
-There were some cinemas, theatres, the Opera and Philharmonia.
+Warsaw was a very different city when the school opened.
+Commercially, it was an emerging market, but was still seen as a hardship posting for the Diplomatic corps.
+There were no supermarkets as we know them today, nor shopping malls, fast food outlets or bowling alleys.
+There were some cinemas and theatres, as well as the Opera and Philharmonia.
 There were a few restaurants, mainly in the old town.
-Expatriate social life was vibrant and interesting, and generally exchanged at each other’s homes; particularly the culinary kind!
+However, expatriate social life was vibrant and interesting, generally taking place as dinners and parties at people’s homes.

-A rumour spread among the small expatriate community that a British school was opening in Mokotów.
-A few short months later Mrs Iwona Thomas founded The British School in Warsaw in partnership with Nord Anglia.
-This was to be the first school in the Nord Anglia family of schools worldwide.
+The small expatriate community was very interested in news that a British school was opening in Mokotów.
+In partnership with Nord Anglia, Mrs Iwona Thomas founded our school, then known as The British School in Warsaw.
+It was to be the first school in Nord Anglia’s global family of schools.